 Who we are Who is providing this notice?
 Caissa Wealth Strategies What we do How do we protect my personal information?
 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
 How do we collect my personal information?
 We collect your personal information, for example, when you Open an account or deposit money Why can't I limit all sharing?
 Federal law gives you the right to limit only Sharing for affiliates' everyday business purposes-information about your creditworthiness Affiliates from using your information to market to you Sharing for non-affiliates to market to you State laws and individual companies may give you additional rights to limit sharing.

 What happens when I limit sharing for an account I hold jointly?
 Your choices will apply to everyone on your account-unless you tell us otherwise.
 Definitions Affiliates Companies related by common ownership or control.
 They can be financial and non-financial companies.
 Non-affiliates Companies not related by common ownership or control.
 They can be financial and nonfinancial companies.
 Joint marketing A formal agreement between non-affiliated financial companies that together market financial products or services to you.
-Mail-in Form Mark any you want to limit: If you have a joint account, your choice(s) will apply rmation about my creditworthiness with your affiliates for their everyday

-Mail-in Form Mark any you wan to limit: If you have a joint account, your choice(s) will apply □Do not share in business purp formation about my creditworthiness with your affiliates for their everyday ses. to everyone on \square Do not allow your affiliates to use my personal information to market to me. your account unless you mark below. □Do not share m and services y personal information with non-affiliates to market their products o me. ☐ Apply only to me Name Mail to: Address Caissa Wealth Strategies 7825 Washington City, State, Zip Avenue South, Suite 725 Bloomington, MN Account # 55439
+Mail-in Form If you have a joint account, your choice(s) will apply to everyone on your account unless you mark below.
+Apply only to me their everyday business purposes.
+Do not allow your affiliates to use my personal in are information about my creditworthiness with your affiliates for yday business purposes. ow your affiliates to use my personal information to market to me. are my personal information with non-affiliates to market Address City, State, Account # Mail to: Caissa Wealth Strategies 7825 Washington Avenue South, Suite 725 Bloomington, MN 55439